learn-co-students/pfwtfp-hash-drills-london-web-062419-repeat/README.md

 ## Instructions

-In `lib/hash_drills.rb`, we've got a copy of our original list.
-Your first task is to write three methods that return new `Hash`es, with only the appropriate
+In `lib/hash_drills.rb`, we've got a method, `shopping_list`, that returns a `Hash` of our main shopping list.
+Your first task is to write three methods that return `Hash`es with only the appropriate values:
-values:

 `vegetarian_ingredients`: Vegetarian dishes cannot include meat, fish.
 While some vegetarians are okay with eggs, best to leave them off as well to be safe.